tidb-incubator/tidis/docs/tidis-introduction.md

 ## TLS/SSL support

-TLS/SSL encryption is necessary for security, especially in public access environment, such as providing cloud services in AWS, GCP or Azure cloud.
+TLS/SSL encryption is necessary for security, especially for public accessible endpoints.

-`Tidis` support `one-way` and `two-way` TLS authentication handshake.
-In `one-way` authentication, you can use the ca certificate and password for security transport and authenticate.
-If you choose `two-way` authentication, it is safe using ca certificate with client-side key and certificate without password.
+`Tidis` supports `one-way` and `two-way` TLS authentication handshake.
+In `one-way` authentication, you can use the CA certificate and password for security transport and authenticate.
+If you choose `two-way` authentication, it is safe to use CA certificate with client-side key and certificate without password.

 ## Global transaction

-Thanks to the global transaction mechanism in `TiKV` cluster, `Tidis` can support global transaction easily.
-Use `MULTI/EXEC/DISCARD` command just like `Redis Cluster` but without caring about the `CROSSSLOT` error, just use it like a single `Redis` instance.
+Thanks to the global transaction mechanism in `TiKV` cluster, `Tidis` can support global transactions easily.
+Use `MULTI/EXEC/DISCARD` commands just like `Redis Cluster` but without caring about the `CROSSSLOT` error, just use it like a single `Redis` instance.

 In `Tidis`, there are two kinds of transaction models, `optimistic` and `pessimistic` models.

-Pessimistic transaction is prefered when you have many concurrent writes to limited hot keys.
-Otherwise, you should use optimistic transaction instead for better performance.
+Pessimistic transaction is preferred when you have many concurrent writes to limited hot keys.
+Otherwise, you should use optimistic transactions instead for better performance.

 You can refer to the documents in TiDB [optimistic transaction](https://docs.pingcap.com/tidb/dev/optimistic-transaction) and [pessimistic transaction](https://docs.pingcap.com/tidb/dev/pessimistic-transaction).